mictaege/arete/Readme.md

 ## Display Name Generation

-Per default Arete uses a display name generation strategy that expects class and method names written in camel case.
+Per default Arete uses a display name generation strategy that expects class and method names written in _camelCase_ or tokens separated by _under_scores_.

 Example: